vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 is the only place they can be corrected.
 The merchant's customer service should always ask the user to check in Vipps if a charge has failed.

+We have, for a while, attempted to give the merchant up-to-date information about the status of the charge, with `failureReason` and `failureDescription`, but this causes more confusion than clarity: Even if one charge attempt fails, the cvarge itself has not failed until all the attempts are completed.
+We will therefore continue to use `PROCESSING`, as we have done, but until all charge attempts have been made.

 The status of a charge will be `PROCESSING` while Vipps is taking care of business, from the `due` date until the `retryDays` have passed.
 After that the status will be `CHARGED` or `FAILED`.
 See the API documentation for more details.